jean-smaug/redux-to-rtk/deck.md

 ## Personnal feedback on RTK

-- Makes **usage** easier
+1. **Simplifies usage**.
-- It's **not a magic tool** that will solve everything
+1. It's **not a magical tool** that can solve everything.
-- Add a level of abstraction
+1. Introduces an additional layer of abstraction.
-- Helps in store architecture
+1. Aids in structuring store architecture.
-- Facilitate good practices
+1. Promotes good practices.

 ---